The H$_2^+$ molecular ion: low-lying states: Conclusions

 \textit{ \bf Acknowledgements}.

-The research is supported in part by PAPIIT grant {\bf IN115709} and CONACyT grant {\bf 166189} (Mexico).
-H.O.P. is grateful to Universit{\'e} Libre de Bruxelles (Belgium) and Instituto de Ciencias Nucleares, UNAM (Mexico) for a kind hospitality extended to him where a certain stages of a present work were carried out.
-A.V.T. thanks the University Program FENOMEC (UNAM, Mexico) for partial support.
+The research is supported in part by PAPIIT grant {\bf IN108815} and CONACyT grant {\bf 166189} (Mexico).
+H.O.P. is grateful to Universit{\'e} Libre de Bruxelles (Belgium) and Instituto de Ciencias Nucleares, UNAM (Mexico) for a kind hospitality extended to him where a certain stages of the present work were carried out.
+A.V.T. is grateful to E Shuryak (Stony Brook) for the interest to work and encouragement.
+A.V.T. gratefully acknowledges support from the Simons Center for Geometry and Physics, Stony Brook University at which some of the research for this paper was performed and where the paper was completed.